 7.0 or higher on the speaking section

-See Memo 8 for additional ways to satisfy this requirement.
+See Policy 3.2 for additional ways to satisfy this requirement.

 English proficiency test scores must be sent directly to the university by the Educational Testing Service (ETS) or other agencies.
 Photocopied score reports are unacceptable.
 For TOEFL, our Institution code is 4854, and our Department code is 89.